DoctressWasTaken/Lightshield/README.md

 Lightshield is optimized to not repeat calls unecessarily.
 This comes at cost of having data added in a less than real time fashion.

+## What Lightshield does **not** do well
+####*Deliver up to date data*
+While it can get up to date data on user its not set up for this by default

+####*Gather data on unranked player*
+By default Lightshield pulls data through the league endpoint which requires a user to be ranked.
+As such getting information over unranked player is not supported by default but can be manually added.

 ## Structure in Short

 Lightshield handles data through a distributable scalable network of triangular microservice structures.